Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

-As the {\Hm} bond length is extended as illustrated in Figure \ref{E_R} ($ R > \approx 2.75 \text{au}$) the solution bifurcates creating two two electron product (singlet determinant \cite{Szabo1989,Parr-Yang}) solutions.
-In the lowest energy state (lower branch, green line) one symmetry broken electron orbital (say the spin up state) is localized around one site and the other orbital function state (spin down) is localized around the $2^{nd}$ ( see green density distribution bottom right Figure \ref{E_R}).
-The product wave function (total density) for this branch leads to a spin localized density distribution ({\em spin up and spin down electrons localized on different atomic sites with total spin zero}).
+As the {\Hm} bond length is extended as illustrated in Figure \ref{E_R} ($ 2R \gtrapprox 2.45 \text{au}$) the solution bifurcates creating two two-electron product (singlet determinant \cite{Szabo1989,Parr-Yang}) solutions.
+In the lowest energy state (lower branch, green line) one symmetry broken electron orbital (say the spin up state) is localized around one site and the other orbital function state (spin down) is localized around the second nuclear site (see the green density distribution cartoon in the bottom right Figure \ref{E_R}).
+The product wave function (total density) for this branch leads to a spin localized density distribution ({\em spin up and spin down electrons localized on different atomic sites with total spin zero and preserving the symmetry of the molecule}).
 This spin distribution is consistent with an antiferromagnetic state for the {\Hm} molecule.
-Since spin ordered condensed systems are common targets for DFT prediction, this is an important dimension for variation in designing DFT representations of spin ordered systems \cite{Cox1992,Roll2004,Peng-Perdew2017}.
+Since spin ordered condensed systems are common targets for DFT prediction, this is an important dimension for variation in designing DFT representations of such systems \cite{Cox1992,Roll2004,Peng-Perdew2017}.

-The upper energy branch in Figure \ref{E_R} is a continuation of the restricted solution in which the spin up and spin down orbitals have the same spacial dependence (no localization, blue density distribution bottom right Figure \ref{E_R}).
-We note that this solution continues as a stationary solution even for large R.
+The upper energy branch in Figure \ref{E_R} is a continuation of the restricted solution in which the spin up and spin down orbitals have the same spatial dependence (no localization, blue density distribution bottom right Figure \ref{E_R}).
+We note that this solution continues as a stationary solution even for large $R$. {To better illustrate the structure of the solution as $R$ goes from the restricted region to the antiferromagnetic region we plot the spin-up density weight of $\psi_+$ defined as

-Note that the symmetry of total electron density is preserved in both the upper and lower states as in insert in Figure (\ref{E_R}).
+where the integration is on the right half domain corresponding to regions closer to one of the nuclei.
+This is the proportion of the mass of $\psi_+$ localized near one of the nuclei (and $w_+ = 1/2$ if no localization happens).
+Here we have identified $\psi_+$ as the spin function which after the bifurcation is more localized in the positive $x_1$ region.
+We note the smooth behavior of the variation of $w_+$ as the bond length enters the bifurcated region, observed in Figure \ref{E_R_Bifur}.
+The plot further confirms the symmetry bifurcation as $R$ increases.
+Note that the symmetry of total electron density is preserved in both the upper and lower states as in insert in Figure \ref{E_R}.}